farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-2-OCP-callbacks.md

 ```

 However, this recipe editor makes all kinds of assumptions about the flow it lives in.
 - It only returns to the user's recipe list on cancel.
-It cannot return to any other flow
+It cannot return to any other UI flow
 - Save always only calls the one backend method

 ## Second Pass: Event Handlers